 Our first step was reviewing einfachbacken.de to gain a broad understanding of how the page is structured.

-Next, we searched for a companion in our journey for helping Burda: A colleague willing to collaborate with us through recruiting participants for our usability study and its conduction subsequently.
+Next, we searched for a companion in our journey to help Burda: A colleague willing to collaborate with us through recruiting participants for our usability study and its conduction subsequently.
 Luckily, we found Userlytics and its platform — this way, we were able to offer Burda full-service support:

 With their proprietary global participant panel, Userlytics makes it possible to find the right demographic.
-Thanks to its user panel of more than 750,000 users from all over the world, its advanced demographic filters, and customizable screeners, we chose Userlytics as a partner.
-Because of their advanced UX testing platform and feature set, integration into consider.ly’s work environment was easy.
+Thanks to its user panel of more than 750,000 users from all over the world, its advanced demographic filters, and customizable screeners, Userlytics was a perfect match.
+Because of its advanced UX testing platform and feature set, its integration into consider.ly’s work environment was simple.

-After the testing sessions, we imported the resulting videos to consider.ly and continued working with them, tagging important passages and creating a holistic picture out of them.
-Enabling us to analyze the usability testing results.
+After the testing sessions, we imported the resulting videos to consider.ly, tagged important passages and created a holistic picture out of them.
+This process enabled us to analyze the usability testing results.

-All in all, our team at consider.ly was able to finish screening, crafting the study and its documentation just one week
+All in all, it only took one week for our team at consider.ly to finish screening, crafting the study and its documentation.

 How usability testing results deliver answers

-From our findings, Burda was able to derive important insights on succeeding features of the einfachbacken.de website, as well as possible small changes that could be made immediately.
+Based on our findings, Burda derived important insights on succeeding features of einfachbacken.de.
+Small changes were made immediately.

 The product team at Burda was especially indecisive about certain “customer rating features” on einfachbacken.de.
 The qualitative user testing helped the team to better understand why customers want this kind of feature and what they expect in terms of look and feel or usefulness.

-On the existing site, every customer could rate the recipes with a rating between 1 and 5 stars.
+On the existing site, every customer could rate the recipes 1 to 5 stars.
 The site then automatically aggregated the ratings and showed them along with the recipe.

 The problem: All ratings were rounded up during the aggregation.
-So, every recipe above 4.4 stars would be displayed as a 5-star rating.
-Those rounded numbersled to disbelief among the testing participants and shed a negative light on the whole site as a consequence of the lesser brand trust.
+So, every recipe above 4.4 stars was displayed as a 5-star rating.
+This led to disbelief among the testing participants and shed a negative light on the whole site.

 Next steps: Ongoing collaboration